ryanopoku/ryanopoku/README.md

 - 👋 Hi, I’m @ryanopoku
 - 👀 I’m interested in Business, Computer Programming & Cyber Security.
-- 🌱 With a Degree in Business and currently undertaking a Masters in Computing & Information Systems.
+- 🌱 With Degrees in Business and a Masters in Computing & Information Systems.
 - ⚙️ Skills include C, CSS Python, HTML, Database Systems, HR, Digital Marketing & SEO and an excellent General IT ability.
 - 📫 How to reach me: https://www.ryanopoku.com